zmsy/zmsy.github.io/content/blog/bye-hugo-hello-astro/index.md

     - I wrote this version using [preact](https://preactjs.com/) as the view framework and [zustand](https://zustand-demo.pmnd.rs/) for managing state.
 It worked ok, but it was quite confusing to get working.
 - **Easy integration with Github Actions & Github Pages** - Hugo's story here is awesome.
 I had a very easy time publishing new content out to the ether.
 I've got a [Menu page](/menu) that is used to show the house menu when guests come over and want me to make them drinks.
 Almost all of my quick little content updates are new drink options I'm putting there.

+This version was less of a pain, but certainly wasn't straightforward.
+For reasons I'll go into below.

 ### 3rd Iteration - Astro.build

 This...
 I suppose is the launch post for the Astro version!